Sailor and the Devil: Plot

-Production
+Production and release

 Produced at Richard Williams Animation in Soho, London, Sailor and the Devil was one of Williams' early short films.
-The soundtrack for the film had initially been recorded in 1963 and it wasn't until Errol le Cain began working for the studio at the start of 1965 did Williams suggested he direct the short film under his supervision the following year.
-According to Williams: “He [Le Cain] is doing everything so he’s getting ten years’ experience in one, and we get a film.”
+The soundtrack for the film had initially been recorded in 1963 and it wasn't until Errol Le Cain began working for the studio at the start of 1965 did Williams suggested he direct the short film under his supervision the following year.
+According to Williams: "He [Le Cain] is doing everything so he's getting ten years' experience in one, and we get a film."

 The animation was completed by Le Cain and Sergio Simonetti by drawing chinagraph directly onto the acetate cels, a technique which would be used for the animated sequences of The Charge of the Light Brigade (1968) and A Christmas Carol (1971).
 As well as this, Sailor also showcased detailed sequences and experimental techniques that would later influence the work on The Thief and the Cobbler.

 Williams himself financed much of the production, reflecting his commitment to artistic integrity and innovation.
-The short film served as a stepping stone for Le Cain and Williams, who would go on to gain fame for his oscar-winning work on Who Framed Roger Rabbit (1988).
+The short film served as a stepping stone for Le Cain and Williams, who would go on to gain fame for his Oscar-winning work on Who Framed Roger Rabbit (1988).